wesinator/windows-dev-docs/hub/apps/develop/widgets/web-widget-providers.md

 # Web widget providers

-Starting with Windows Build [TBD - Build number], apps that implement Windows widgets can choose to populate the widget content with HTML served from a remote URL.
+In the latest release, apps that implement Windows widgets can choose to populate the widget content with HTML served from a remote URL.
 Previously, the widget content could only be supplied in the Adaptive Card schema format in the JSON payload passed from the provider to the Widgets Board.
 Because web widget providers must still provide an Adaptive Card JSON payload, you should follow the steps for implementing a widget provider in [Implement a widget provider in a C# Windows App](implement-widget-provider-cs.md) or [Implement a widget provider in a win32 app (C++/WinRT)](implement-widget-provider-win32.md).

 ## Specify the content URL